britzl/desert/README.md

 ## API

 ### desert.number(default)
+Lua number

 ### desert.integer(default)
+Integer, rounded down

 ### desert.boolean(default)
+Lua boolean

 ### desert.string(default)
+Lua string

 ### desert.vector3(default)
+Defold vector3

 ### desert.vector4(default)
+Defold vector4

 ### desert.vector(default)
+Defold vector of arbitrary length

 ### desert.quat(default)
+Defold quaternion

 ### desert.matrix4(default)
+Defold matrix4

 ### desert.func(fn)
+Lua function

 ### desert.ignore()
+The value will be replaced by nil

 ### desert.object(table)
+Lua table.
+The key-value pairs are expected to be desert types.

+### desert.table(table)
+Lua table.
+The values of the table will not be processed.

 ### desert.tableof(model)
+Lua table with values of a single desert type.

 ### desert.gameobject(factory_url, properties_model)
+Defold game object id

 ### desert.json(model)
+Encode/decode to json.
+Expects that the value produced by the model can be json encoded.

 ### desert.zip(model)
+Inflate/deflate using zlib.
+Expects that the value produced by the model is a string.

+### desert.base64(model)
+Encode/decode to base64.
+Expected that the value produced by the model is a string.

+### desert.after(model, fn)
+Apply a function to the value produced when the model is decoded.